daattali/beautiful-jekyll/covid-policy.md

 ## Masking

-Masks are required at all times in convention spaces, including while in a fursuit.

-Masks may be temporarily removed while eating (such​​​​ as in the dining & bar are of the hotel, or at the sponsor dinner), but must put them back on immediately when finished eating.
+All attendees and staff are required to properly wear a [CDC-approved](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html) face mask (a N95, KN95, surgical, or 2+ layer cloth mask made of tight knit fabric) in public spaces of the convention, including while in fursuit.
+CDC-approved masks are required in the Fursuit Lounges as well, even when fursuit heads are removed.

+All masks must cover the wearer's nostrils and mouth snugly without excessive gaps and remain fastened in place without the use of hands or other external measures other than ear loops, Velcro, loop extenders, or buttons, etc.

 Balaclavas, items made of thin & stretchy materials, and single-layer cloth masks alone are not acceptable masks, they must be combined with another type of face covering.

+Masks may be temporarily removed while eating (such​​​​ as in the dining & bar area of the hotel, or at the sponsor dinner), but must put back on immediately when finished eating.

+***Please note:* **Woodwind, brass, and other breath powered instruments may not be played in any convention space (other than as a scheduled performance), as masking such instruments is impractical.

 ## Policy Changes